heybob/deep_origin/deep_origin/README.md

  10. No Requirement for test cases
  11. Using Functional Components vs Class Components
  12. No internationalization
- 13. Hard coding strings is ok.
+ 13. Hard coding strings is ok for assessment but would not do so in production.

 ## Multi-select Assumptions
 1. Table row can expand vertically